sarkozigabor13/books/README.md

 Steps:

+# 1: Creating the file structure

-# 1: Creating the basics of HTML code
+# 2: Creating the basic layout of content